BDC Hamburger Icon

 Here are some tips for handling the myriad tasks required when running a business:

 • Get organized: To combat feeling overwhelmed, make your business more organized.
 Write down and define your daily tasks and goals.
-Once you’ve identified your tasks, list them in order of priority and cluster-related tasks.
+Once you’ve identified your to-do items, list them in order of priority and cluster-related tasks.
 Prioritizing helps you determine which tasks and goals to tackle at the most productive time of your day.
 Organizing and clustering help you handle similar tasks in the same period instead of sporadically.

 TipBottom line